 N400 effect in the repetition part

 The ERPs of the first-time, the fourth-time and the seventh-time presentation of the anomalous core structures revealed that the N400 effect in the 300-500 ms time window disappeared gradually (see Fig. 3).
 Repeated measures analysis of variance (Repeated measures ANOVA) results provided support for the attenuating and disappearing N400 effect: for the first-time, F(1, 21)= 37.690, P < 0.001; for the fourth-time, F(1, 21)= 2.770, P= 0.111; and for the seventh-time, F < 1.
-The results demonstrated that the N400 effect after the onset of the stimuli became smaller and smaller until almost non-existent.

 Fig. 3 Differential waves (implausible–plausible) of the first, fourth, and seventh presentation of the core structures in the repetition part at the representative electrode of Cz (black: the first presentation; red: the fourth presentation; blue: the seventh presentation) [From Huang et al., 201814]